-Take your “last fling before the ring” on the road with these faraway trips.
+Take your "last fling before the ring" on the road with these recommendations for where to stay, where to eat, and what to do.

 2 of 9

-Earn your country credentials without giving up the amenities all the girls have grown accustomed to in Colorado’s great outdoors.
-Mesa Campground (tipi accommodations from $36 and cabin rentals from $86.50) offers a menu of outdoor activities to entertain everyone on the trip.
-Take a ride in a riverboat, soak in the natural hot springs in nearby Waunita, head out on horseback to the area where True Grit was filmed, or set out on a hike in Colorado’s expansive backcountry.
+Earn your country credentials without giving up the amenities all the girls have grown accustomed to in Colorado's great outdoors.
+Mesa Campground offers a menu of outdoor activities to entertain everyone on the trip.
+Take a ride in a riverboat, soak in the natural hot springs in nearby Waunita, head out on horseback to the area where True Grit was filmed, or set out on a hike in Colorado's expansive backcountry.

 For a real once-in-a-lifetime experience, why not spend the weekend taking in the beauty of the Grand Canyon?
-The Grand Canyon Ranch Resort (rooms from $200), set within 165 miles of desert wilderness, will let you and your friends escape it all with activities including helicopter trips, horseback excursions, and wagon rides through bison country.
+The Grand Canyon Western Ranch Resort, set within the desert wilderness, will let you and your friends escape it all with activities including horseback excursions and wagon rides through bison country.
 Looking for a little quiet and a little action?
 Las Vegas is a mere two-hour drive away, making it an option for a pre- or post-weekend night on the town.

 Pictured here: Mesa Campground